SayanDasDev/Computational-Geometry-Coding-Problems/README.md

 ---

-## 📂 Week 3: Inside/Outside Polygon Check
+## 📂 Week 3: Inside/Outside/on Boundary

 ### 📜 Problem Statement
-> Let P be a sequence of n points denoting a polygon and S be a set of m points.
+> Let S be a set of n pints in R^2.
-Check if the points in S are inside or outside the polygon.
+Let P be a convex polygon.
+Check for each query pint q ∈ S, if it s inside, outside or in the boundary of polygon P.

 ---